wtsimkins/zcw-assessment2/Part2-Collections-README.md

 # Part 2 - Collections

 ## Section 1 - ArrayUtility
 1. In `src/test/java/com/zipcodewilmington/part2/ArrayUtilitiesTest` uncomment the test file.
-You can uncomment by selecting all the commented part and press `Command + /`.
+You can uncomment by selecting all the commented part and press `Command` and `/`.
 2. Make all the tests pass

 ### Methods